PQCraft/CaveCube-Android/README.md

 ## To build:
 1. Clone or link CaveCube and SDL2 into `app/jni/CaveCube` and `app/jni/SDL` respectively
-2. Open in Android Studio
+2. Open in Android Studio (make sure to set an SDK directory if one is not set)
 3. Build or run

 ---